abhirijal/d2bestyolo-roulette-logger/README.md

 # d2bestyolo-roulette-logger
 A Python Selenium bot which records roulette wins from D2BY.
-Uses chromium as selenium web driver.
+Uses chromium as the web driver.

 ## More info please?
 This bot is for dota2bestyolo's roulette game.
 It has only 3 possible colors.
 It logs the current roulette color into a text file log.txt.
 This text file may be useful to analyze it's pattern / to check if the game actually stands up to it's 'fairness'.
 Work IN PROGRESS